 Not all schools require subject test scores.
 Hence, before applying for masters or PhD abroad, we recommend you inquire about the admission requirements of the universities of your choice.

 The syllabus of subject tests are vast and includes the concepts you’ve learnt at your undergraduate level.
 However, knowing the syllabus for the subject test you are going to appear for is pivotal to plan your preparation.
-To begin with, here’s a brief overview of the GRE Math and GRE Physics syllabus.
+To begin with, here’s a brief overview of the GRE Math, GRE Physics, GRE Psychology and GRE Chemistry syllabus.